“Anti-Glossary” of Contested Terms

 Describing the world

-Global South/North – the terms ‘Global South’ and ‘Global North’ are often used in an effort to get away from some of the problematic ideologies of the terms above.
-The ‘Global South’ refers to countries, most of which are in the Southern Hemisphere geographically, that are mostly poorer, less developed, often previously colonised.
-The ‘Global North’ refers to countries, mostly in the North physically but not exclusively (consider Australia, for instance), that are ‘more developed’ and have more global power.
-Major critiques of these terms include that they are often geographically inaccurate (see below) and tend to homogenise country groupings through euphemisms that allude to perceived ‘development’.
+Global South/North – the terms ‘Global South’ and ‘Global North’ are often used in an effort to get away from some of the problematic ideologies of the terms above (Dados & Connell, 2012).
+The ‘Global South’ refers to countries, most of which are in the Southern Hemisphere geographically, which commonly are seen as economically and/or politically disadvantaged, ‘less developed’, and often previously colonised (Moyo, 2020).
+The ‘Global North’ refers to countries, mostly in the geographic North but not exclusively (consider Australia, for instance), that are ‘more developed’ and have more global power.
+Major critiques of these terms include that they are often geographically inaccurate and tend to homogenise country groupings through euphemisms that allude to perceived ‘development’ (Waisbich et al., 2021) – although other writers, such as Mignolo (2011), argue that ‘Global South’ is an ideological construct rather than a geographic one.
+Where, however, it is understood that neither Global North nor South actually exist, but are created and constantly re-imagined, they can be productive concepts (Kloß, 2017).
+One of the problems, however, is that this notion reinforces a dichotomy, where South is continually associated with ‘underdeveloped’, ‘poverty’ and ‘less than’ (see this blog post).
 Use of this term should reflect on its accuracy and whether it is being used as an overly simplistic euphemism for other problematic terms listed above.

 America/North America/USA – the United States of America is a political nation.
 ‘America’ technically refers to both North AND South America, as well as the Caribbean Islands.
 North America geographically refers to the USA, Canada, Mexico and the Caribbean.
-Frequently, North America is used as a short-hand to refer specifically to the USA and Canada, exclusive of Mexico and the Caribbean.
+Frequently, North America is used in research with international students as a short-hand to refer specifically to the USA and Canada, exclusive of Mexico and the Caribbean.
 Care should be taken NOT to use ‘America’ as a synonym for ‘the USA’ and to use the correct terminology for the countries under discussion.

-Europe/Western Europe/The European Union – ‘Europe’ is the geographic continent.
-The UK, despite Brexit, is still geographically ‘European’.
-The European Union is a political entity.
-Switzerland, for example, is geographically European but not an EU member state.
-Western Europe is a cultural and historical entity, synonymous with neither the EU nor ‘Europe’ as a geographic continent.
+Europe / Western or Eastern Europe / The European Union – ‘Europe’ is a geographic continent which is often defined as the land between the Ural Mountains and the Atlantic Ocean.
+The ‘European Union’ is a political entity with member countries.
+Countries which are not in the European Union can still be geographically Europe.
+For example, the UK, despite Brexit, is still geographically ‘European’.
+Simlarly, Switzerland is geographically European but not an EU member state.
+‘Western Europe’ and ‘Eastern Europe’ are cultural and historical entities, synonymous with neither the EU nor ‘Europe’ as a geographic continent.
 Care should be taken not to move between political, geographic, and cultural-historic terminology without purpose.

 Use of such terms in this research subfield should be explicit with a detailed description of what and how practices are believed to be ethnocentric or essentialised.
 It can be useful to disentangle whether beliefs or practices are ethnocentric, colonialist, racist, or all three, treating these as mutually intersecting and reinforcing, rather than synonymous.

 Ethnicity – a group of people who self-identify as sharing distinctive attributes, which might be cultural, historical, or linguistic.
 It is sometimes used on a policy level as the more politically correct term to replace ‘race’, but this is not its technical definition.
 Use of the term ‘ethnicity’ in research with international students should not connote fixed or objective attributes to a social group, but should be used in dialogue with an understanding of the process of racialisation (see below).
+(Grosfugel, 2004)

 Racialisation – refers to the process by which a group is labelled, identified and characterised by people from outside the group.
 This has particular relevance for international students, who may not identify with a particular ethnicity in their home country, but may be racialised as, for example, ‘Black’, ‘Asian’, or ‘Latin American’ upon arrival in their country of study.
 This volume emphasises racialisation as a social process.
+(Grosfugel, 2004The process of racialisation as applied to international students is clearly explained in Madriaga and McCaig (2018)

 Teaching